Research and teaching centre

 Deglaciation in the Greater Caucasus

-The specific aim of this project is to document the evolution of glaciers in the Greater Caucasus over at least the last 21,000 years and to analyse the effects of natural forcing on their evolution.
+The specific aim of this project is to document the evolution of glaciers in the Greater Caucasus over at least 21,000 years and to analyse the effects of natural forcing on their evolution.

 This project is based on different methods (glacial geomorphology, palaeoclimatic reconstructions from proxy data and glacier modelling) which justify the proposed consortium.